 Click on the regions on the map below to see initial results from the survey.
 In addition to methane data, there is a regional overview of the geology, aquifers and shale gas source rocks present.
 Areas with adequate methane data have been split by aquifer, in addition to a regional summary.
 Using data collected as part of the BGS and Environment Agency The Natural (Baseline) Quality of Groundwaters in England and Wales project, there is also a brief overview of the relevant aquifer’s groundwater quality.
 Further information on chemical indicators and trace elements that are not included in the summary can be found in the individual baseline reports.

-Click on the regions on the map below to see results from the survey up to January 2015.
+Click on the regions on the map below to see results from the survey and more detail can be found in the summary report.